simonklee/godis/readme.md

     $ go get github.com/simonz05/godis

 Importing godis to your code can be done with `import "github.com/simonz05/godis"`.
 Thats it!

 ## Use godis

-Checking out the code include a few examples.
-Here is the code for the `example/strings.go`.
+A few examples are included.
+The following demonstrates SET and GET.
+See `example/` for more.

     package main